palmenhq/scodi/README.md

     baz: 'whatever',
   },

-  scopes: {}, // See section Scopes to learn what this is }
+  scopeTypes: {}, // See section Scopes to learn what this is }

 const container = buildContainer(config);